-Generalised linear models (Section 16.11) allow for an additional dispersion (or scale) parameter (φ) to take into account if the 'natural dispersion' in the data does not match the distribution used (eg binomial or Poisson).
-As before, for a 2-level model with only group-level predictors, this might be used to adjust for the inflation in variance at the group level.
-In principle, this correction is valid for unequal group sizes as well.
+Generalised linear models (Section 16.11) allow for an additional dispersion (or scale) parameter ( $\varphi$ ) to take into account if the 'natural dispersion' in the data does not match the distribution used (eg binomial or Poisson).
+As before, for a 2-level model with only herd-level predictors, this might be used to adjust for the inflation in variance at the herd level.
+In principle, this correction is valid for unequal herd sizes as well.
 Let's look at a binomial model with an overdispersion parameter in the context of the data in Table 16.5 to see how that would work.
-Denote by Y_i and n_i the number of positive outcomes and the total number of individuals from group i, respectively.
+Denote by $Y_i$ and $n_i$ the number of positive outcomes and the total number of animals sampled in herd i, respectively.
 Then the model's assumptions are:

-$$\operatorname{E}(Y_i) = n_i p_i$$ and $\operatorname{var}(Y_i) = \varphi n_i p_i (1 - p_i)$ Eq.
-20.3
+$$E(Y_i) = n_i p_i$$ and $var(Y_i) = \phi n_i p_i (1 - p_i)$ Eq 20.3

-Here φ is assumed to be independent of the group sizes n_i , and clearly that is not necessarily true!
+Here $\varphi$ is assumed to be independent of the group sizes $n_i$ , and clearly that is not necessarily true!
 It makes us realise that using an overdispersion parameter assumes a particular form of the variance inflation across groups.
-As for the Poisson distribution (Section 18), several methods to estimate φ exist, and the Pearson estimate is generally considered preferable (Hilbe, 2009; McCullagh and Nelder, 1989).
+As for the Poisson distribution (Section 18), several methods to estimate $\varphi$ exist, and the Pearson estimate is generally considered preferable (Hilbe, 2009; McCullagh & Nelder, 1989).
 Note that for binary data, replication within the groups is necessary for the method to work, ie the data are essentially grouped binary (ie binomial) data with no within-group predictors.
 In this situation, other scaling possibilities than the relation in Eq 20.3 exist, eg the Williams method (Collett, 2002) which also affects the parameter estimates.
-For moderately varying group sizes, the 2 methods do not differ much (they are identical for equal group sizes).
-The Williams method (and also the beta-binomial model for grouped binary data discussed in Section 22.4.5) assumes where ρ is the ICC, and the overdispersion factor, $\varphi = 1 + (n_i - 1)\rho$, therefore depends on the group size (n_i) .
-The logistic mixed model of Chapter 22 assumes yet another relation where the inflation also depends on the probability p_i .
-We demonstrate the methods by the simulated binary data with a group-level predictor (Example 20.4) where there is no within-group predictor, so that the data can therefore be aggregated to the group level (grouped binary data) without any loss of information.
+For moderately varying herd sizes, the two methods do not differ much (they are identical for equal herd sizes).
+The Williams method (and also the beta-binomial model for grouped binary data discussed in Section 22.4.5) assumes where $\rho$ is the ICC, and the overdispersion factor, $\varphi = 1 + (n_i - 1)\rho$ , therefore depends on the group size $(n_i)$ .
+The logistic mixed model of Chapter 22 assumes yet another relation where the inflation also depends on the probability $p_i$ .
+We demonstrate the methods by the simulated binary data with a herd-level predictor (Example 20.4) where there is no within-herd predictor so that the data can therefore be aggregated to the herd level (grouped binary data) without any loss of information.

-$$\operatorname{var}(Y_i) = [1 + (n_i - 1)\rho] n_i p_i (1 - p_i), \qquad Ea \ 20.4$$
+$$\operatorname{var}(Y_i) = [1 + (n_i - 1)\rho]n_i p_i (1 - p_i), \qquad Eq \ 20.4$$

 The advantages of the simple overdispersion approach are its numerical simplicity and its relatively weak assumptions (involving only the variance).
 You can also use ordinary regression model diagnostics after fitting the model.
 The size of the overdispersion parameter provides an estimate of the severity of the clustering problem.
-The disadvantages are: a potential problem in estimating φ (when there is sparse replication), the assumption that the overdispersion is constant (or takes the Williams form) when group sizes (n_i) differ strongly, the lack of likelihood-based inference and, for binary data, its limitation to grouped (binomial) data (ie no within-group predictors are possible).
-As noted in the introduction of Section 20.3, using data = simcont_clustclin and simcont_clustind
+The disadvantages are: a potential problem in estimating $\varphi$ (when there is sparse replication), the assumption that the overdispersion is constant (or takes the Williams form) when herd sizes ( $n_i$ ) differ strongly, the lack of likelihood-based inference and, for binary data, its limitation to grouped (binomial) data (ie no within-herd predictors are possible).
+As noted in the introduction of Section 20.3, using overdispersion more generally to compensate for non-modelled hierarchical clustering is not recommended, particularly because there is little reason to believe that the only effect of clustering is to increase the standard errors.